ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ---
-title: Svelte 5 For Beginners
+title: The Complete Svelte 5 Guide
 description: The ultimate guide for the most beloved JavaScript framework.
-slug: svelte-5-for-beginners
+slug: learn-svelte
 published: '2025-7-14'
 category: svelte
 ---